SEG-UNIBE/cdv-explorer/README.md

 python main.py ground-truth sample-ips --wizard
 ```

-This interactive helper pre-fills `ground_truth/ips.csv` from a stratified sample of IPs, thereby enlarging the ground truth data set of manually reviewed IPs and their interrelations (maintained in `ground_truth/interrelations.csv`).
+This interactive helper draws a stratified sample of not-yet-reviewed IPs and writes them to `ground_truth/ips_append.xlsx`, from where they can be copied into the editable `ground_truth/ground_truth.xlsx` workbook for review.
+The reviewed IPs and their curated interrelations are exported to `ips.csv` and `interrelations.csv` as pipeline-friendly artifacts.

 ### `ecosystems` - manage ecosystem configs